lpacher/lae/fpga/practicum/2_gates/README.md

 >
 > **HINT**
 >
-> In order to "capture" the transition of the `start` signal from logic 0 to
+> In order to "capture" the transition of the `start` signal from logic 0 to logic 1
-> logic 1 and observe the `clk` output starting oscillating you have to properly set
+> and observe the `clk` output starting oscillating you have to properly set **trigger options**
-> **trigger options** of the oscilloscope you are working with in order to
-> use a _single-trigger_ or _single shot_ trigger mode.
+> of the oscilloscope you are working with to use a _single-trigger_ or _single shot_ trigger mode.
 >
 > Disable the ring-oscillator by setting `start` to logic 0 with the slide-switch
 > and ensure that the status-led turns off.